Northumbria Police and Crime Commissioner

 The Northumbria Police and Crime Commissioner (PCC) is an elected official in the United Kingdom.
 The office was created in November 2012 following the enactment of the Police Reform and Social Responsibility Act 2011.
-The PCC is tasked with the governance of the Northumbria Police, responsible for the metropolitan county of Tyne and Wear, and the ceremonial county of Northumberland.
+The PCC is tasked with the governance of Northumbria Police, responsible for the ceremonial counties of Northumberland and Tyne and Wear.
 Susan Dungworth is the current PCC.
-Councillor Clare Penny-Evans is the current Deputy PCC.
+Clare Penny-Evans is the current Deputy PCC.